 SFAC has received state and national recognition for its importance in providing access to high quality arts education to Alaskan youth including receiving the 2008 presidential Coming Up Taller Award and the 2015 Alaska Governor’s Award for Arts Organization of the Year.

 In 2011, SFAC was gifted the historic Sheldon Jackson College Campus.
 This college campus had been closed for four years and was in a state of complete disrepair.
 SFAC has since overseen one of the most extraordinary grassroots volunteer stories in our country: the revitalization of this National Historic Landmark.
-Between 2011 and 2015 one thousand volunteers (one ninth of Sitka’s population) logged over 40,000 volunteer hours rebuilding the campus, demonstrating unprecedented community support and giving the Sitka Fine Arts Camp a permanent home.
+Between 2011 and 2015 one thousand volunteers (one ninth of Sitka’s population) logged over 45,000 volunteer hours rebuilding the campus, demonstrating unprecedented community support and giving the Sitka Fine Arts Camp a permanent home.
 Strong volunteerism and donor support continue, demonstrating the value that Sitka Fine Arts Camp holds for our state.
+To learn more about the historical school please visit Voices of Sheldon Jackson School and College.

 Having a permanent home has allowed SFAC to grow to serve more Alaskan youth.
-Since 2011 the Camp has expanded from three camps to a summer-long program offering 16 different camps and workshops as well as a Teacher Training Institute for educators from around Alaska.
+The Camp has expanded to offer four programs that serve almost 1,000 students.
+Each summer, SFAC provides over 160 classes in music, visual arts, digital arts, dance, creative writing, theater, and Alaska Native Art.
+Nationally recognized artist faculty come from throughout the country to teach.
 In addition, we have expanded to provide year-round arts programs including a Young Performers Theater and performing arts series.
 The campus has become a valuable community resource and a statewide location for arts and education.

 The campus hosts retreats, weddings, and conferences.
 To make an inquiry about your rental needs Click Here.